-Assists in maintaining water quality by flushing specified areas of the system, overseeing the Cross-Connection Control program which includes the testing and rebuilding the backflow assemblies as well as performing inspections of large meter (3"+) and fire service (private hydrant and sprinkler systems) connections through our "B" permitting process.
+These professionals help maintain water quality by flushing specified areas of the system, overseeing the Cross-Connection Control program, which includes testing and rebuilding backflow assemblies, as well as performing inspections of large meters (3"+) and fire service connections (private hydrant and sprinkler systems) through our permitting process.

-For more information, please call Cross Connection Control section at
+The Cross-Connection Control Program serves as a technical reference for policy requirements and industry standards.
+For more information, please call the Cross Connection Control section at 336-771-5130.

 Registered Backflow Preventer Testing Companies [pdf/1p]